International Shipments and Hand-carrying Equipment or Materials Abroad

 Canada and Mexico

-For shipments between the US and Canada or Mexico, a NAFTA Certificate of Origin (CBP Form 434, PDF) may be required.
-Be sure to review NAFTA regulations carefully when determining whether NAFTA applies to your goods.
+For shipments between the U.S. and Canada or Mexico, be sure to review the United States-Mexico-Canada Agreement (USMCA)carefully when determining whether USMCA applies to your goods.

 Recordkeeping requirements